Chavaillaz/common-log4j-appender/README.md

 ## Usage

 Create a new appender by extending the `AbstractLogDeliveryAppender` class and implementing the following methods:
-- **createDeliveryHandler**: Create a new instance of a delivery handler implementing `LogDelivery`.
+- **createLogDeliveryHandler**: Create a new instance of a delivery handler implementing `LogDelivery`.
-- **createDeliveryTask**: Create a new instance of a delivery task to send a log event.
+- **createLogDeliveryTask**: Create a new instance of a delivery task to send a log event.

 ## Contributing